Yu-Jack/go-concurrency-patterns/01-generator/README.md

 # Generator

-Generator is used as pipeline to avoid reading a lot of data.
+Generator is function that returns a channel.

 Refer [Generator Pattern Example Code](./main.go)